 Peers For Progress defines peer support as "practical, social, emotional, ongoing support from a person who shares similar experiences with a disease or health problem."

 Research On Peer Support

 A recent study analyzed six aspects of diabetes care and how they might be influenced by positive peer support:

 1. Self-care (diabetes tasks)

 4. Connections to health care providers

 5. Longevity of interventions (past 18 months)

-This unique study took place in Uganda with type 2 diabetics.
-This short-term support group study unearthed important impacts that peer support can have on people living with diabetes.
+This unique research took place in Uganda in people with type 2 diabetes.
+A short-term support group study unearthed important impacts that peer support can have on people living with diabetes.

 This study demonstrated successful diabetes control outcomes and also measurable improvements in blood pressure reduction and improvements in diet.
 One of the most promising results indicates that patients continued with positive disease management up to a year and half after the study's interventions.

 Online Peer Support